ADHD Time Management: How to Stay on Track Without Losing Your Mind

 - Put sticky notes where you’ll actually see them.

-- Set countdown timersfor everything (meetings, breaks, deep work).
+- Set countdown timers for everything (meetings, breaks, deep work).

 If time isn’t physically in front of you, it’s too easy to ignore.